Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces

-Across sessions, participants reported deeper awareness of recommendation mechanisms and stronger feelings of agency, describing the provotype as reshaping their view of RS: from opaque forces into visible, controllable, user-driven tools.
-Eight participants reported that the provotype clarified the recommendations were not random but tied to their behaviors and preferences, replacing guesswork with a structured understanding of how recommendations were made and how their data was used.
-For example, P17 pointed out, \textit{"it turns scattered knowledge into a structured view with subfields and modules."} Participants especially valued that even small indicators, such as those disclosing data usage or content type, helped link their actions to outcomes and signaled that they could shape their feeds (P4, P8, P18).
-This visibility made recommendations feel less arbitrary and encouraged more willingness to engage, while also helping participants understand \textit{"how the settings can be used"} (P18), in turn, fostering greater agency in exploring control options (P8, P16).
+Interview data illuminate what drove these improvements.
+Across sessions, participants reported higher awareness of recommendation mechanisms and stronger feelings of agency, describing the provotype as reshaping their view of RS from opaque forces into visible, controllable, user-driven tools.
+Eight participants explained that the provotype replaced guesswork with a more structured understanding of why recommendations appeared and how their data was used.
+As P17 summarized, \textit{“it turns scattered knowledge into a structured view with subfields and modules.”} Even small indicators, such as those disclosing data usage or content type, helped participants link their own actions to outcomes and signaled that they could shape their feeds (P4, P8, P18).
+This visibility made recommendations feel less arbitrary and encouraged more willingness to engage, while also helping participants realize \textit{“how the settings can be used”} (P18), in turn, fostering greater agency and willingness to explore control options (P8, P16).

 Alongside increased awareness came a stronger sense of control.
-Proactive features, such as feed customization and switchable modes, made the system feel \textit{"more user-centric"} (P4, P6) rather than \textit{"controlling [users]"} (P9) or \textit{"just applying the same algorithms to everyone"} (P8).
-Compared with real-world apps, which participants described as \textit{"one-way and general,"} the provotype was seen as more innovative and granular (P19), as well as adaptive to build their own platform (P1, P4).
-P14 further described it as enabling \textit{"a complete process of receiving, understanding, and controlling recommendations"}: first noticing indicators, using them to understand why content was recommended, and gradually being "educated" by repeated exposure; then having options to fine-tune recommendations; and finally using a portable Mode Switcher to simply align feeds with their current needs.
+Proactive features like feed customization and switchable modes made the system feel \textit{“more user-centric”} (P4, P6) rather than \textit{“controlling [users]”} (P9) or \textit{“applying the same algorithms to everyone”} (P8).
+Compared with real-world apps that felt \textit{“one-way and general,”} the provotype was seen as more innovative and granular (P19), as well as adaptive to build their own platform (P1, P4).
+P14 further described it as \textit{“a complete process of receiving, understanding, and controlling recommendations”}: first noticing indicators and understanding why content was recommended, then gradually being “educated” by repeated exposure, then having options to fine-tune recommendations, and finally using a portable Mode Switcher to simply align feeds with moment-to-moment needs.